rafaeldelboni/dotfiles/ubuntu.md

 The option strings are surrounded by single quotes and separated by commas.
 Be careful not to delete the brackets on the ends.

-- Install tmux git zsh curl xsel unity-tweak-tool dconf-tools silversearcher-ag:
+- Install Basic Tools:
-`sudo apt install tmux git zsh curl xsel unity-tweak-tool dconf-tools silversearcher-ag`
+`sudo apt install tmux git zsh curl xsel unity-tweak-tool dconf-tools silversearcher-ag rxvt-unicode-256color wmctrl`

 - Install Oh-My-Zsh:
 Follow instructions here: https://github.com/robbyrussell/oh-my-zsh